Tulum vs Playa del Carmen with Kids: An Honest Comparison

 The 30-Second Verdict

 If your kids are under 6 and you have not been to Mexico before, go to Playa del Carmen.
 If your kids are 8 and up and you want a slower, more aesthetic trip, go to Tulum.
-If you are a baby family, neither is ideal, look at Cancun all-inclusives instead.
-If you have school-age kids and you can swing it, do both, three days each, with the rental car between them.
+If you are a baby family, neither is ideal.
+Look at Cancun all-inclusives instead.
+If you have school-age kids and you can swing it, do both.
+Three days each.
+Rental car between them.

 Where They Actually Are

 Both are on the Riviera Maya south of Cancun.
 Playa del Carmen is about an hour from the Cancun airport.
-Tulum is about 90 minutes to two hours, depending on the new highway construction.
-They are also about an hour from each other, so you can absolutely combine them in one trip.
+Tulum is about 90 minutes to two hours, depending on the new highway.

-The big logistical change for 2026 is the new Tulum airport, which opened in 2023 and now has direct flights from many US hubs.
-If you are flying directly to Tulum airport, you skip the long Cancun transfer, which changes the math.
+The big logistical change for 2026 is the new Tulum airport (Felipe Carrillo Puerto, TQO), which opened December 2023 and now has direct flights from Atlanta, Houston, JFK seasonally, and a few others.
+Service has been a bit of a moving target, so check your specific route before you book.
+If you can get a direct flight to TQO, you skip the long Cancun transfer entirely.
+That changes the math for a Tulum trip.

 Vibe and Aesthetic

 Playa del Carmen is a real town.
-There is a main pedestrian street called Quinta Avenida (Fifth Avenue), grocery stores, public schools, traffic lights, and apartment buildings.
+Quinta Avenida (Fifth Avenue) is the pedestrian spine, but there are also grocery stores, public schools, traffic lights, and apartment buildings.
 People live there.
-Tourists are part of the economy but not the entirety.
+Tourists are part of the economy, not the entirety.

-Tulum is two distinct zones, the inland Pueblo, where most of the local economy lives, and the Beach Zone (Zona Hotelera), a 10 km stretch of boutique hotels along a single road parallel to the beach.
-The Beach Zone is the Instagram Tulum, the boho-chic, candlelit, swing-bar Tulum.
-It is genuinely beautiful and genuinely a tourist construction.
-The Pueblo is more authentic and where you find affordable food.
+Tulum is two distinct zones.
+The inland Pueblo, where most of the local economy lives, and the Beach Zone (Zona Hotelera), a 10 km stretch of boutique hotels along a single road parallel to the beach.
+The Beach Zone is the Instagram Tulum.
+Boho-chic, candlelit, swing-bar Tulum.
+It is genuinely beautiful.
+It is also genuinely a tourist construction.
+The Pueblo is more authentic and where the affordable food lives.

 The Beaches

 Tulum's beaches are some of the most photogenic in the Caribbean.
 White sand, turquoise water, palm trees, ancient ruins on the cliffs.
-They are also publicly accessible only at certain points, since most of the beachfront is privately controlled by hotels.
+They are also publicly accessible only at certain points.
+Most of the beachfront is privately controlled by hotels.
 Bring your own beach setup or pay 500 to 1500 pesos for a hotel day pass.

-Playa del Carmen's beaches are also beautiful but get progressively nicer as you go north.
-Mamitas Beach (around 28th street) is the local favorite, with calm water, beach clubs that welcome day trippers, and an actual public beach access.
+Playa del Carmen's beaches get progressively nicer as you go north.
+Mamitas Beach (around 28th street) is the local favorite, with calm water, beach clubs that welcome day trippers, and an actual public access.
 Playacar, the gated community south of town, has the best swim beaches.

 For both, bring long-sleeve UPF rash guards for the kids and a waterproof phone pouch for cenote photos.